privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

 ### EVM behavior

-The `CALL` opcode transfers specified amount of ether to callee and creates a new call context and switch to it.
-This is done by popping serveral words from stack:
+- for opcode `CALL`, transfer specified amount of ether to callee and creates a new call context and switch to it
+- for opcode `CALLCODE`, create a new sub context as setting both caller and callee addresses to caller's, but with the code of the given account (callee)
+- for opcode `DELEGATECALL`, create a new sub context as setting caller address to parent caller's and callee address to current caller's, but with the code of the given account (callee).
+In particular the current `sender` (parent caller) and `value` remain the same.
+- for opcode `STATICCALL`, do not allow any state modifying instructions (is_static == 1) or sending ether to callee in the sub context.

+These are done by popping serveral words from stack:

 1. `gas` - The amount of gas caller want to give to callee (capped by rule in EIP150)
 2. `callee_address` - The ether recipient whose code is to be executed (by taking the 20 LSB of popped word)